lemocla/neon-hangman/README.md

 	- Game area container:
 		- Play button, congratulation & game over message
         - Hidden word, interactive keyboard and Hangman

+     **Difference to organisation of functionality and content**

+     Settings also include categories.
+Since the functional requirements included a backup list of the words, this feature made sense to be implemented at this stage.

   - ### **Interaction design**